Harley Academy

 “Other options include biostimulatory fillers, containing poly-L-lactic acid (PLLA) or calcium hydroxide (CaOH), or energy-based devices for tightening the skin, such as Morpheus 8.”

 Additionally, we offer a Profhilo Training Course which covers the face, neck and body all in one day.
-For trainees on our Combined Level 7 and Cosmetic Dermatology courses, this is a bonus for you!
+This short cosmetic course can be taken at Harley Academy Manchester or London locations.

 How long do toxin results for platysmal bands last?